Why do you call Me good? The unsettling reply of Jesus is the “Most terrifying truth of Scripture,” Paul Washer

 - Has that “change of mind” replaced your understanding of who God is?

 - Do you seek holiness; Do you consider heaven a great price?

 - Do the sins you once love, you now hate?

 - Do you believe (by faith alone) that you need Jesus to save you?

 You will still fall into sin, but a real Christian cannot live in a continuous state of carnality and immaturity because He who began a good work in you will finish it.

-God will watch over you with loving parental care because he loves you and he desires your holiness and sanctification.
-When you become a Christian, you become God’s child and He who began a good work will be faithful to complete it.
+God will watch over you with loving parental care because he loves you, and he desires your holiness and sanctification.
+When you become a Christian, you become God’s child.
+He who began a good work will be faithful to complete it.

 “To repent is to realize that your entire view about reality was wrong, and to see to submit God’s truth about who He is, about who you are, and what Jesus has done for you,” Paul Washer.